awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/motion-graphic-overlay.md

 **Note**
 In this example, the motion graphic is three minutes long, but the overlay is set to continue to repeat the motion graphic until the end of the output\.

 ![\[The overlay is represented in this image as a rectangle above a number line.
-The number line is marked with timecode sat one minute apart.
+The number line is marked with timecodes at one minute apart.
 The left edge of the rectangle is aligned with the second mark, at 00:00:02:00.
 The right edge of the rectangle is aligned with the fourth mark, at 00:00:04:00.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/MotionOverlayStartDuration.png)

 **Start time**
-Provide the timecode for the first frame that you want to have the overlay appear on\.
-If you set up your overlay to fade in, the fade\-in begins at the start time\.
+Provide the timecode for the first frame that you want to have the motion overlay appear on\.
+This timecode is relative to your input timeline\.
+For input overlays, **Start time** is relative to the input timeline\.
+This timeline is affected by the input **Timecode source** setting\.

-**Note**
-Make sure that you take your timecode source settings into account when you provide your start time\.
-For motion graphic overlays, the job\-wide **Timecode configuration** setting affects your overlay start time\.
-The input **Timecode source** setting affects doesn't affect your overlay start time\.
-Unless you have a reason to set it otherwise, set both of these settings to **Start at zero** and specify your timecode counting from 00:00:00:00 at the first frame, as illustrated in the example\.
+For input overlays, **Start time** is relative to the input timeline\.
+This timeline is affected by the input **Timecode source** setting\.

+For more information about the input and output timelines, and the timecode settings that affect them, see [How MediaConvert Uses Timelines to Assemble Jobs](how-mediaconvert-uses-timelines-to-assemble-jobs.md)\.
+For jobs with multiple inputs, MediaConvert places the motion overlay on each input, according to the input timeline for that input\.
+You specify **Start time** once, and MediaConvert applies that value to all inputs\.

+**Tip**
+For simplest setup, specify **Start time** counting from 00:00:00:00 as the first frame, and set both of the following settings to **Start at 0**:
+**Timecode configuration**, **Source**, under the job\-wide settings\.
+**Timecode source**, in the **Video selector** settings for each input\.

 ****Playback****
-You can set your overlay to last the duration of the motion graphic played through once, or you can set it to loop motion graphic continuously from the start time to the end of the output\.
+You can set your overlay to last the duration of the motion graphic played through once, or you can set it to loop the motion graphic continuously from the start time to the end of the output\.
 The duration of a \.mov motion graphic is built into the \.mov file, which has a set number of frames and a defined frame rate\.
-If your motion graphic is a set of \.png images, you determine the duration of the overlay by how many images you provide and the framerate you specify\.
-The duration in seconds is the number of frames times the framerate in frames per second\.
+If your motion graphic is a set of \.png images, you determine the duration of the overlay by how many images you provide and the frame rate that you specify\.
+The duration in seconds is the number of frames divided by the frame rate in frames per second\.
+For example, if your frame rate is 30 fps and you provide 600 images, the duration of the motion overlay is 20 seconds\.

+For jobs with multiple inputs, MediaConvert places the motion overlay on each input at the time that you specify for **Start time**, and then either plays the overlay once or until the end of the input, depending on what you choose for **Playback**\.
+You specify **Playback** once, and MediaConvert applies that value to all inputs\.

 ## Requirements for the Motion Overlay File<a name="requirements-for-the-motion-overlay-file"></a>